Henkel Logo

 Henkel Emblem

-The current label of the world-famous corporation appeared in 2011 and has not yet been modernized.
-It is a clear oval, outlined along the contour by a bright red stripe.
-The company’s name is painted in the same color, which is located inside the ellipse on a light background.
+The current label of the globally renowned corporation appeared in 2011 and has not yet undergone modernization.
+It represents a clear oval outlined by a bright red stripe.
+The company’s name is painted in the same color, located inside the oval on a light background.

 Henkel Symbol

-The basic idea of the logo is modernity, relevance, novelty.
-Therefore, it has a simple visual range, a dynamic color scheme, a clear reference to purity.
-The fonts are simple, sans serif, which gives the word the necessary clarity and stability.
+The main idea of the logo is modernity, relevance, and novelty.
+Therefore, it has a simple visual sequence, a dynamic color scheme, and a clear reference to purity.
+The fonts are simple, sans serif, giving the word the necessary clarity and stability.

 Henkel color codes